afborchert/gcc-makedepend/README.md

 _gcc-makedepend_ updates either _makefile_ or _Makefile_,
 whatever is found first, by adding or updating the actual list of header file dependencies of all given sources.
+Alternative Makefile names can be specified using the `-f` option.

 Like _makedepend_, _gcc-makedepend_ generates and honors the